loyjoy/welcome/documentation/introduction/GET_STARTED.md

   <img src="explain_smileys.png" alt="Use of smileys" title="Use of smileys" width="500"/>
 </p>

 Add variables to individualize your texts for every customer.
-Address them by their first name when returning to your chatbot, provide content specific data or link variable data to your text field.
+Address them by their first name when returning to your chatbot, provide content-specific data or link variable data to your text field.

 <p align="center">
   <img src="explain_variables.png" alt="Explain variables" title="Explain variables" width="500"/>
 </p>

 To make sure you stay on top of your chat flow, you can name your process blocks according to their use.
-This helps you to nativcate through your flow when complexity grows.
+This helps you to navigate through your flow when complexity grows.

 <p align="center">
   <img src="name_bricks.png" alt="Give bricks a name" title="Give bricks a name" width="300"/>